Chemistry - Area of Concentration (AOC)

 Our program emphasizes learning by doing.
 All chemistry courses include labs, where you'll perform titrations (mixing solutions in precise ratios), grow nanosize particles of cadmium sulfide (a chemical compound), create DNA fingerprints, or study how conditions affect an enzyme's efficiency.

-As you earn your Associate of Science degree in Arts and Sciences in Chemistry, you'll gain the credits and academic experience you need to pursue your bachelor's degree.
+As you earn your Associate of Sciences degree in Arts and Sciences with an Area of Concentration in Chemistry, you'll gain the credits and academic experience you need to pursue your bachelor's degree.

 As a Chemistry program student, you'll expand your knowledge through a variety of challenging courses, including: